 Whether direct replacements for the included carto are worth it will depend mostly on their cost and whether you like the resistances and coil options that will be offered.
 If they are, say, $1.00 more than standard cartos I'd be hard pressed to pay the difference, given that I'd be punching larger holes in them anyway.
 But if they're about the same as other cartos and come in a higher-ohm (at least 2.0 or 2.5 ohm) single-coil versions I might spring for them.
 Otherwise future replacements will probably be the newer Kanger XL's.

-Too many blasted mods to list anymore, but proud of my Billet Box Standard & Woody
+Too many to list anymore, but lovin' my Billet Box Raw Woody & BB's of Many Colors!

 Cigarettes Avoided: Thousands * $$ Saved: Not One Red Cent